liblaber/python-sdk-template/README.md

 2. Set the PyPI Registry's account Username as an actions secret `PYPI_USERNAME` and set the PyPI Registry's API token as an actions secret `PYPI_PASSWORD` in the target SDK Repo.

+3. Run the GitHub Action `Generate SDKs using liblab` in the Control Repo that builds the SDK, and raises a PR against this target SDK Repo.

+4. Review and merge the PR.

-3. Create a release in the target SDK Repo.
+5. Create a release in the target SDK Repo.

-4. The GitHub Action `Publish to PyPI Registry` in the target SDK Repo publishes the package to PyPI registry.
+6. The GitHub Action `Publish to PyPI Registry` in the target SDK Repo publishes the package to PyPI registry.